 Recall the 2012 Knight Capital Group incident, where a software glitch led to unintended stock trades and a USD 440 million loss in just 40 minutes.
 Epic fail, innit?
 The cause is inadequate testing and old-fashioned approach.

 You may ask, what would they do if there wasn’t any AI in testing at that time?
 But automation was.
 That was a first step toward innovations, using scripts and tools to execute predefined tests.
 However, with advancements in artificial intelligence and machine learning, we now have autonomous software testing.
-Traditional testing and AI-powered one both aim to improve efficiency.
+Traditional testing and AI-powered ones both aim to improve efficiency.
 Yet, they represent different stages in the evolution of software testing.

 Test automation is a GPS device: You input the destination, and it provides the route.
 But this move requires your attention and action.
 Autonomous testing, on the other hand, is like a futuristic robotic taxi that knows the destination and navigates traffic, adapts to road conditions, and optimizes the journey without the “right-hand obstacle”.

 Let’s collate test automation vs autonomous testing and uncover the differences between them.
-The presented solutions like Owlity are just examples of the capabilities of autonomous testing.
+The presented solutions like OwlityAI are just examples of the capabilities of autonomous testing.
 So, keep your eyes open.

 What is test automation?

 Imagine you are a chief.
-You are cutting, boiling, preparing the food, and generally orchestrating the kitchen staff.
+You are cutting, boiling, preparing the food and generally orchestrating the kitchen staff.
 But the other day, you found three robots, one for each process: cooking, curating, and checking the result.
 That “robots” are traditional test automation in a metaphorical meaning.
 In other words, specialized software tools execute pre-scripted tests before the app is released into production.

-The primary goal: To automate repetitive and time-consuming tasks within the testing process and free QA teams for improving overall efficiency.
+The primary goal: to automate repetitive and time-consuming tasks within the testing process and free QA teams for improving overall efficiency.
 And yes, automated tests can be run multiple times with minimal effort.

 The 2022 State of Testing report: Only 24% of companies didn’t use test automation at all.
 76% do.